-Tango Controls is a hardware independent toolkit so the installation doesn't differ much what type of project you have.
+Tango Controls is a hardware independent toolkit so the installation doesn't differ much for the type of project it is being used for.

 Generally speaking there are three scenarios: